amrita-arun/CodeComparison/README.md

 # Code Comparison Tool

-A web application for students to easily identify unauthorized code usage by highlighting methods or functions in their code that do not align with provided class materials.
+A web application for students to easily identify unauthorized python code usage by highlighting methods or functions in their code that do not align with provided class materials.

 ## Features

 PDF Parsing: Analyze and extract class materials using FastAPI and PyMuPDF.

-Code Parsing: Parse and compare your code to detect any unauthorized methods or functions.
+Code Parsing: Parse and compare your python code to detect any unauthorized methods or functions.

 Syntax Highlighting: Clearly highlight unmatched code for easy visual understanding.